 There was a period of time when if I wasn’t looking at my daughter while she was nursing, she was forcefully pulling my face toward her so that I would make eye contact with her.
 Sweet?
 Yes.
 Annoying after the first 254 times?
 Yes.

-If you are still nursing your toddler (yay for extended breastfeeding!), you might be wondering why she has begun nursing every 5 seconds.
+If you are still nursing your toddler (yay for extended breastfeeding!!), you might be wondering why she has begun nursing every 5 seconds.
 You are her comfort, and she needs a little (okay, maybe a lot) of reassurance to make it through this scary time in life.
-Separation anxiety is at an all time high at around 18 months, so distract if possible, but if not, don’t worry.
-This too shall pass.
+Separation anxiety is at an all time high at around 18 months, and what is your breastfed baby likely to do when nervous or overwhelmed or anxious?
+Nurse of course!

 Some babies will nurse less during teething (I’ve heard) but some will nurse more for comfort.
 If there was a Worst Teether in the History of Teethers Prize, it would go to my child.
 The good news?
 Nursing comforted her.
 The bad news?
 Nursing comforted her.